asyncapi/spec/spec/asyncapi.md

 Field Name | Type | Description
 ---|:---:|---
+<a name="messageTraitObjectMessageId"></a>messageId | `string` | Unique string used to identify the message.
+The id MUST be unique among all messages described in the API.
+The messageId value is **case-sensitive**.
+Tools and libraries MAY use the messageId to uniquely identify a message, therefore, it is RECOMMENDED to follow common programming naming conventions.
 <a name="messageTraitObjectHeaders"></a>headers | [Schema Object](#schemaObject) &#124; [Reference Object](#referenceObject) | Schema definition of the application headers.
 Schema MUST be of type "object".
 It **MUST NOT** define the protocol headers.
 <a name="messageTraitObjectCorrelationId"></a>correlationId | [Correlation ID Object](#correlationIdObject) &#124; [Reference Object](#referenceObject) | Definition of the correlation ID used for message tracing or matching.
 <a name="messageTraitObjectSchemaFormat"></a>schemaFormat | `string` | A string containing the name of the schema format/language used to define the message payload.
 If omitted, implementations should parse the payload as a [Schema object](#schemaObject).